Finance & Investing

 (4) If you do invest, DON’T invest in equities/funds/investment vehicles you don’t understand.
 The latest fads are commodities trading, highly sector-specific exchange-traded funds, inverse funds, managed futures, ETNs.
 We’re not saying there isn’t a role for some of these vehicles as a small portion in a well-balanced portfolio, but realize that most are expensive to hold and flush with risk.

 (2) Use credit wisely.
 That doesn’t just mean keeping your spending in line, but also paying off your balance every month.
-(Paying finance charges just makes everything you buy more expensive.
-Instead of a $3.00 latte at Starbucks, start thinking of it as a $4.00 latte).

 You should only need 1 or 2 credit cards.
 If you pay off your balance in full every month, the interest rate shouldn’t matter.
 Nix any card with an annual fee (just not worth it for most people).
 There are lots of cash-back and rewards cards that don’t charge an annual fee.
 Ask yourself, if your card working for you?
 Our advice, spend some time and find a card whose rewards/perks/benefits fit your spending habits and whose rewards you’ll actually use.